xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/Code/HUD/README.txt

   Each time link level up, it will have 1 ability point, and  user can use this ability point to light up new ability.
   More description on ability  will on Ability part README file.

+[Description of prompt text]
+   "promptText" is used to display text will Link level up, it will guide user to Ability Tree selection screen.
+  "abilityInstruction" is the instruction that displayed on Ability selection screen.
+  It will guide user to  press [U] and  [I] to select the different branchs of the ability tree.
+And press [B] to select the new ability.

+Added classes: "HUDExp","HUDExpLevel", "promptText", "abilityInstruction"

-  ----below is the features from sprint  4----
+  ----below is the features from sprint  4-----------------------------------------------------------------------

 [Description of inventory Control]
   Press "P" to see the item selection screen, Press "P" again to back to the current game screen.